 Alginates are generally acid stable and heat resistant.
-Adjusting the concentration of calcium ions, which cause crosslinking, controls gel strength.
-Combining alginate with other gums, such as pectin, increases viscosity dramatically.
+Adjusting the concentration of calcium ions (which cause crosslinking), controls gel strength, and combining alginate with other gums, such as pectin, increases viscosity dramatically.

-Dispersing low concentrations of alginate is usually easy in ambient temperature water.
-Hard water or very cold water makes it more difficult.
-Alginate concentrations above 2% will require high shear mixing to eliminate clumps and fisheyes.
-Both the Admix Rotosolver and Rotostat are ideal for your in-tank processing to quickly dispersing alginate without forming clumps.
-These sanitary high-speed mixers combine high flow with high shear to increase mixing efficiency and productivity."
-For your inline powder induction and dispersion requirements, ask our applications engineers about the Fastfeed and DynaShear.
+Dispersing low concentrations of alginate is usually easy in ambient temperature water, but hard or very cold water makes it more difficult.
+Alginate concentrations above 2% require high shear mixing to eliminate clumps and fisheyes.
+Both the Rotosolver and Rotostat are ideal for in-tank processing to quickly dispersing alginate without forming clumps.
+These sanitary high-speed mixers combine high flow with high shear to increase mixing efficiency and productivity.
+For your inline powder induction and dispersion requirements, learn more about the Fastfeed and Dynashear.

 Alginate is popular as a thickener, stabilizer, emulsifier, coating and gelling agent in several applications:

 - used by printers in inks and textile dyes

 - pharmaceutical manufacturers use as a binder or time-released agent to produce gelcaps, active encapsulants, film formers in antacids, or dressings along with CMC

 - beverage processors use it to add body and stabilize foam

 - to thicken and stabilize salad dressing emulsions